benjaminmoon/benjaminmoon.github.io/_palaeomap/04-adding-fossil-occurrence-data.md

 ### Adding Occurrence Points

 With that all done, use the chunk below to add the occurrences onto the base map.
 These are plotted with `geom_point()`, which you may be familiar with, setting the _x_ and _y_ values to the palaeolongitude and palaeolatitude respectively.

+You can run this chunk and the following ones.
+{: .notice--success}

 ```r
 occ_ichthyosaurs <-